-As believers we live in the Church dispensation and we are not under the Law but under grace.
-Unlike all other religion, including many denominations in Christendom, we do not have to do certain things or abstain from other things in order to please our God – all we have to do to please God is to trust in Jesus as Saviour, by grace, through faith – knowing that He is God that He rewards all who diligently seek Him.
+As believers, we live in the Church dispensation and we are not under the Law but under grace.
+Unlike all other religions, including many denominations in Christendom, we do not have to do certain things or abstain from other things in order to please our God.
+All we have to do to please God is to trust in Jesus as Saviour, by grace, through faith, knowing that He is God and that He rewards all who diligently seek Him.

-Let us live holy lives that are well- pleasing to the Lord so that all we say and do is helpful and edifying to the body of Christ – so that as we walk in newness of life, as we grow more like Jesus day by day.
+Let us live holy lives that are well pleasing to the Lord so that all we say and do is helpful and edifying to the Body of Christ.
+And as we walk in newness of life, may we grow more like Jesus, day by day.

 Loving Father, thank You for the liberty I have in Christ.
 Help me to live a life that is worthy of You.
-Help me to be helpful and edifying to my brothers and sisters in Christ, in all I say and do – and may I be increasingly conformed to the likeness of Christ, in Whose name I pray, AMEN.
+Help me to be helpful and edifying to my brothers and sisters in Christ, in all I say and do.
+May I be increasingly conformed to the likeness of Christ, in Whose name I pray, AMEN.